Best travel eSIM for Uruguay in 2026

 Travel eSIM plans for Uruguay, by brand

 The full grid of every brand and plan offered for Uruguay, with data, validity, price, host network, hotspot, KYC and top-up.
 Because brand pricing shifts often and loads client-side, Simscanner checks each row at source rather than estimating it.
-Every cell sits in a pending state until that check is done, and a row only goes live once a real brand page backs it.
+Every cell is sourced where the brand publishes it, and a row only goes live once a real brand page backs it.
 This matters more for a market like Uruguay, where some brands sell a Uruguay-only plan and others bundle the country into a wider South America or Americas regional plan, so the data allowance, validity and price can look very different for what reads at first glance like the same destination.

 | Brand | Plan | Data | Validity | Price (UYU) | Network | Hotspot | KYC | Top-up | Source |